Ensuring GDPR Compliance

 • Other specific personal privacy rights relevant under GDPR (as outlined in Personal Privacy Rights section)

 Ensure Personal Privacy Rights

-GDPR enshrines certain rights for individuals that must be supported by every Data Controller, including GAA Clubs.
-It should be noted by members that these rights extend to any entity that holds your information including Financial institutions, utility companies etc. These rights include:
+GDPR enshrines certain rights for individuals that must be supported by every Data Controller, including all GAA Units.
+It should be noted by members that these rights extend to any organisation that holds your information including Financial institutions, utility companies etc. These rights include:

 Report Data Breaches

 It is imperative that Data Breaches or possible Data Breaches are not ignored in the hope that no one will notice, they must be investigated and reported if appropriate to do so.
-Advice on data protection queries can be obtained by emailing email@example.com.
+Advice can be obtained by emailing email@example.com.

 Note: The 72 hour deadline for notification to the Data Protection Commissioner applies irrespective of any steps being taken to understand the causes of the breach.

-Every GAA Club should identify someone to coordinate their approach to meeting their Data Protection obligations.
+Every GAA Club, County and Province should identify someone/a team to coordinate their approach to meeting their Data Protection obligations.
 This will include identifying and recording the specific locations where data is held in each club, ensuring that consent is obtained in the appropriate manner and maintained accordingly.
 The GAA centrally has a Data Protection Officer who will provide expertise and guidance for any Data Protection queries that require additional / legal advice.
-Queries of this nature can be submitted to firstname.lastname@example.org
+Queries of this nature can be submitted to firstname.lastname@example.org.

 Further guidance for GAA Clubs is available in the “GDPR for GAA Clubs” document on this page and within the Microsoft OneDrive of all administrators.
 This content can be viewed by administrators by logging on to OneDrive with their @gaa.ie email address and selecting the following menu option: OneDrive> Shared> Shared With Me > GDPR Repository.”